prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

    @> Using user-provided start_point for channel seed: [39.277, 43.995, -0.961] Å
    @> The atoms supplied to calcChannels contain protein atoms only.
-   @> WARNING structure has no hydrogens and inner_radius=1.00 is below 1.2 A: the space left by the missing H is then wide enough for the probe to pass, and channels will be found through interstices that do not exist in the real protein (their number can rise several-fold).
-Either add hydrogens, or raise r2 to 1.2 A or more, where protonated and unprotonated structures give the same channels.
+   @> WARNING structure has no hydrogens and inner_radius=1.00 is below 1.2 Å: the space left by the missing H is then wide enough for the probe to pass, and channels will be found through interstices that do not exist in the real protein (their number can rise several-fold).
+Either add hydrogens, or raise inner_radius to 1.2 Å or more, where protonated and unprotonated structures give the same channels.
-   @> Substituted 2447 atoms with 14777 homogeneous balls of radius 1.52 A in 0.19s.
+   @> Substituted 2447 atoms with 14777 homogeneous balls of radius 1.52 Å in 0.19s.
-   @> Delaunay tessellation of 14777 points constructed in 0.46s.
+   @> Delaunay tessellation of 14777 points constructed in 0.43s.
-   @> Surface and inner simplices filtered in 1.49s.
+   @> Surface and inner simplices filtered in 1.53s.
-   @> start_point seeded at tetrahedron 2488 (Voronoi vertex at [40.254, 44.976, -0.984], 1.385 A from start_point, inscribed radius 1.021 A, depth 6.6 A).
+   @> start_point seeded at tetrahedron 2488 (Voronoi vertex at [40.254, 44.976, -0.984], 1.385 Å from start_point, inscribed radius 1.021 Å, depth 6.6 Å).
-   @>     already the widest of the 1 tetrahedra no shallower than it among the 3 reachable within 3.0 A.
+   @>     already the widest of the 1 tetrahedra no shallower than it among the 3 reachable within 3.0 Å.
-   @>     restricting the channel search to the cavity that contains it (2588 tetrahedra, depth 24.5 A).
+   @>     restricting the channel search to the cavity that contains it (2588 tetrahedra, depth 24.5 Å).
-   @> 1 surface cavities detected and filtered in 0.18s.
+   @> Surface cavities: 1 found, 1 deeper than min_depth=5.0 Å and searched for channels, in 0.18s.
-   @> Channel pathfinding (graph Dijkstra) over 1 cavities completed in 0.21s.
+   @> Channel search (Dijkstra) over 1 search sites in 1 cavities completed in 0.20s.
-   @> Detected 4 channels.
+   @> Found 4 channels.
+   @> Search sites (sp), the void each search ran from, largest first; sp<n> tags every channel, link and output file:
+   @>     site  void             volume [Å³]  depth [Å]  channels  links
+   @>     sp0   cavity 0, whole         7335        6.6         4      -
+   @>     (site volumes measure the void itself and are not on the swept-sphere scale of the channel volumes)
-   @> Saving multiple results to directory ..
+   @> Saving 4 channels to directory ., one file per object named sp<site>_chl<n>.
-   @> Channel calculation completed in 2.56s.
+   @> Channel calculation completed in 2.64s.

 Becasue PQR files with channels were saved, they can be displayed in VMD_.